Ambient-Impact/grunt-drupal-delegate/readme.md

 # Planned improvements

 * Caching of Drupal extension names and their local paths so that Drush does not need to be invoked every time.
 Ideally this would be stored in a temporary file that's only rebuilt when the Drupal cache is rebuilt and/or extensions enabled/disabled.
+The [Fraud package](https://www.npmjs.com/package/fraud) seems like a good solution as a file system cache.

 * Options to enable or disable output like [`grunt-shell`](https://github.com/sindresorhus/grunt-shell#options) has.